AbdullahYousaf-13/git-github/readme.md

 - Going back one folder: `cd ..`

-- Going back tow folders: `cd ../..`
+- Going back two folders: `cd ../..`

 - Going to desired folder in the current directory: `cd home => cd [my-dir]` (Use tab to get full name of directory)